 It’s recommended that you store enough water to last you and your family for 3 weeks in case of an emergency.
 That’s a lot of water when you consider that the average man needs 3.7 liters of water and the average woman needs just about 2.7 liters each day.

-I highly recommend storing a minimum of 30 days worth of water for every member of your family.
+I highly recommend storing a minimum of 30 days’ worth of water for every member of your family.
 I recommend 4 gallons a day per person.
-We need water for hydrating, cooking, washing clothes (at least our underwear), and personal hygiene.
+We need water for hydrating, cooking, washing clothes (at least our underwear), and for some limited personal hygiene care.

 My favorite ways to store water: